 In the performance of Services, Apomaya will request only the minimum amount of information required to perform the applicable Services and will retain such information only for as long as necessary to provide the Services or for compatible purposes, such as to provide additional Services, to comply with legal requirements, or to preserve or defend Apomaya’s legal rights.

-To the extent Covered Data includes human resources (HR) data, Apomaya commits to cooperate with the panel established by the EU data protection authorities (DPAs) and/or the Swiss Federal Data Protection and Information Commissioner, as applicable (collectively, “Panel”), and comply with the advice given by the Panel with regard to that HR data transferred from EU and/or Switzerland, as applicable, in the context of the employment relationship.
+To the extent Covered Data includes human resources (HR) data, Apomaya commits to cooperate with the panel established by the EU data protection authorities (DPAs) and/or the Swiss Federal Data Protection and Information Commissioner, as applicable (collectively, “Panel”), and comply with the advice given by the Panel with regard to that HR data transferred from EU, Switzerland and/or the United Kingdom, as applicable, in the context of the employment relationship.

 Apomaya will not disclose Covered Data to a third party, except as stated below: